sharma987piyush/handcricket/README.md

 This Python script takes the logic from the notebook and brings it to life.
 It handles everything the user sees and interacts with: the buttons, the scoreboard, the game-stage transitions (toss, batting, game over), and the real-time updates.
 It uses Streamlit's session_state to remember scores and game progress.

-🧹 Cleanup
-To stop the application, you can simply press Ctrl + C in the terminal where the streamlit run command is executing.

 🤝 Contributing & Future Ideas
 Contributions, issues, and feature requests are welcome!
 Feel free to check the issues page.
 Some ideas for the future include: